 - Whether you need antibiotics before the procedure

-- Any medicines, herbs, and dietary supplements that you take—You may be asked to stop taking some medicines up to one week before the procedure.
+- Any medications, herbs, and dietary supplements that you take—You may be asked to stop taking some medications up to one week before the procedure.

 In some cases, general anesthesia will be used.
 This will block any pain and keep you asleep during the procedure.
 A local anesthetic may also be used to numb the esophagus, and a sedative will be given to relax you.